benders5e/benders5e/firebender.md

 #### Fire Blade
 *Cost: 2 chi*
-You narrow and condense your flame projection, creating a thin blade of fire to slice at a target, dealine 1d8 slashing damage + 1d8 fire damage.
+You narrow and condense your flame projection, creating a thin blade of fire to slice at a target, dealing 1d8 slashing damage + 1d8 fire damage.

 #### Sweeping Fire
 *Cost: 2 chi*